 Chronic physical illness can contribute to a person feeling more anxious.

-Although everyone will respond to health conditions differently, a person who has an ongoing medical issue may develop anxiety.
+Although everyone will respond to health conditions differently, a person with an ongoing medical issue may

 Some common health conditions that may trigger anxiety include: